swup/docs/docs/options/options.md

 };
 ```

-## Containers
+## containers

 Defines the containers that have their content replaced on page visits.
-They
-will at least include the main element with the content of the page, but can
+This option must at least include the main element with the content of the page, but can
-include any element that is present across all pages.
+include any other elements that are present across all pages.

 This allows animating one set of elements on the page while still replacing
 other, non-animated, parts of it: a common example would be the global site